10 Best Remote Desktop Software (2026)

 Key features

-- Easy Access: You can access Chrome Remote Desktop very quickly if you have an account on Google.
+- Easy Access: You can access Chrome Remote Desktop quickly if you have an account on Google.
 This means you can jump into your computer from any device instantly.

 - Android and iOS Support: CRD is the Best Remote Desktop Software for Android and iOS, as it allows you to control your PC or Mac right from your phone or tablet